TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     - [How to make a resizable panel control with Web Components - DEV Community 👩‍💻👨‍💻](https://dev.to/ndesmic/how-to-make-a-resizable-panel-control-with-web-components-2cpa)
     - [Draggable & Resizable Panel Component For Vue 3 - Vue Script](https://www.vuescript.com/draggable-resizable-panel/)

-### Core (`uibuilder.js`)

-* Add index web page for the `common` folder.

-### Templates

-* Add ability to load an example flow from a template (add list to package.json and create a drop-down in the editor?) - using the pluggable libraries feature of Node-RED v2.1?
-* Add option to auto-load npm dependencies on change of Template.
-[Issue #165](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/165)
-* Maybe move dependencies and other template meta-data into the template package.json file.
-  Would require making sure that package.json always exists (e.g. after template change).
-May need to be able to reload package.json file as well.
-  Couldn't use the dependencies prop because we dont want to install libraries in the instance root but rather the uibRoot.
-  Will need matching code in the Editor panel & a suitable API.

-### Editor (`uibuilder.html`)

-* Add option to allow new front-end code files to be input via inbound msg.
-  Allows a flow to read a file and save to the server.
-Optional because it could be a security issue.
-Allow folder name as well as file name.
-* Add (advanced) flag to make use of project folder optional.
-* Add option to keep backups for edited files + button to reset to backup + hide backup files
-* Add npm package delete confirmation - probably via std NR notifications
-* When adding a package, make sure that the input field gets focus & add <keyb>Enter</keyb> & <keyb>Esc</keyb> key processing.
-* Add GIT processing?
-Or maybe just handle via npm scripts?
-   * Is git command available?
-   * is front-end src folder a git repository?
-   * git commit
-   * git push

-### uib-sender Node

-* Allow multi-instance sending - send to multiple uibuilder nodes.
-* Include schema checks - filter on available schema's from uib compatible components
-* Allow sending to a cache node rather than just a uibuilder node.

-### uib-cache Node

-* ?
-Option to constrain cache/cache-clear to socketid/clientid

-### New Nodes

-* add alternate `uib-dashboard` node that uses web components and data-driven composition.

 ### Testing